AnujKrishna-IIT/TDS-Project1/README.md

 b) repositories.csv : This file holds data on a total of 28,728 repositories belonging to these users.

 ## 2. Surprising facts on the data analysis:
 Increase in the repositories has a positive impact on the followers.
-A user gets approximately 3 additional users for each repository.
+A user gets approximately 3 additional followers for each repository.
 And also, the increase in the bio-length increases the number of followers.

 ## 3. Recommendation for Developers:
 Developers are encouraged to create more repositories and also to build more informative projects.
 They are also advised to have a more detailed profile in their bio.
 This attracts more followers and also fosters collaboration and engagement with other developers.